Mario Encarnación: Death

 On October 3, he was found dead in his team dormitory room by a team employee after he missed a practice.
 There were no signs of forced entry in his room.
 He was survived by his wife, Rosana, and son, Mario.
 He was the first former Major League Baseball player to have died in Taiwan.

 Earlier in the season, he was briefly suspended for testing positive for steroids, leading to speculation regarding the role of drugs in his death.
 It had also been reported that he had been suffering from a bout of gastroenteritis and had asked to be excused from that weekend's practices.
 Autopsy reports later showed that he had died from a congenital medical condition.
 According to his father, however, the doctors at the Universidad Autónoma de Santo Domingo who conducted the autopsy variously told him that the body was too decomposed to determine a cause of death and that he had died of a heart attack.
 Speculation abounded in the Dominican Republic that his death may have been related to a match-fixing operation, something for which the Chinese Professional Baseball League was known.
 His family called on the Dominican government to conduct an inquiry into his death but, according to his father, "they didn't do anything."

-Encarnacion's body was transported back to Dominican from Taiwan by his team, while Miguel Tejada paid for his headstone at a cemetery in Baní.
+Encarnacion's body was transported back to the Dominican Republic from Taiwan by his team, while Miguel Tejada paid for his headstone at a cemetery in Baní.